Save the bees… but get rid of all the yellow jackets you can find.

-A yellow jacket is a typically a ground-nesting wasp species.
-They are somewhat larger than a honeybee, and have black and bright yellow stripes that wrap around their entire bodies.
+A yellow jacket is typically a ground-nesting wasp species.
+They are somewhat larger than a honeybee and have black and bright yellow stripes that wrap around their entire bodies.
 It is a common type of wasp and is smaller (yet no less vicious) than a hornet.

 Yellow jackets, like other members of the hornet family, sting not just once like honey bees, but repeatedly.
 While they are stinging, the yellow jackets inject a pheromone that lures other members of their colony to the attack site and entices them to sting the intruder repeatedly, as well.

 Table of Contents:

 There are several types of yellow jackets you might find.
 These social wasps are members of the Vespula species and can produce several thousand workers per colony per season.